Republicof1/TweetClip/runnable/Data/readme.txt

    using jsonArrayWrapper turns {tweet}{tweet}{tweet} into [{tweet},{tweet},{tweet}]
-   using tableOutput returns a tabular form of the whitelisted fields in UTF-8 format
+   using tableOutput returns a tabular form of the whitelisted fields in UTF-8 format usnig elasticsearch returns formatted nd-JSON with metadata ready to _bulk import into elasticsearch

 =============================